HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 Linux Environment Dependencies
 ------------------------------

-**Please use apt, yum or, dnf, depending on the distribution, to install the following packages**
+**Please use apt, yum, or DNF, depending on the distribution, to install the following packages**

 * bind9-host (for the *host* command)
 * coreutils (for the *cut* command)